 10.4 Deltic’s total liability to the Supplier in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of under these Conditions in any period of twelve (12) months shall not exceed the amount of the fees paid by Deltic to the Supplier during such twelve (12) month period.

-11.1 During the Term and for a period of 6 years after termination of the Contract, the Supplier shall effect and maintain in force with a reputable insurance company the following insurance policies:
+11.1 Unless Deltic has indicated otherwise, during the Term and for a period of 6 years after termination of the Contract, the Supplier shall effect and maintain in force with a reputable insurance company the following insurance policies:

 11.1.1 Public and Product Liability Insurance Policy in respect of loss or injury to persons or damage to tangible property, including an indemnity to principals clause, with not less than five million pounds sterling (£5,000,000) per claim; and